jpkraemer/imageAverage/README.md

 imageAverage
 ============

-A rudimentary tool to test the claim the [average color of all images would be yellow][1].
+A rudimentary tool to test the claim that the [average color of all images would be yellow][1].

 Photos need to be all the same pixel dimension.